runemadsen/rune.js/index.md

 var myRect = new Rune.Rectangle(100, 100, 500, 500);
 ```

-Groups have `move` and `rotate` functions like shapes.
+The main stage is actually just a group, which can be accessed via `r.stage`.
 See the [documentation](documentation.html) for more info.

 ### Shape variables

 All shapes have a `vars` object that hold the current state of the shape.
-This is mostly done to separate functions and state, so you can use `.fill()` to set the fill color, and `vars.fill` to access the current color.
+This is mostly done to separate functions and state, so you can use `fill()` to set the fill color, and `vars.fill` to access the current color.

 You can use this `vars` object to get information about the shape.
 For example, here's how you get the current position of a shape.